Rayonnant: Windows

 Light, and therefore the window, was a central feature of Rayonnant architecture; Rayonnant windows were larger, more numerous, and more ornate than in earlier styles.
 They also frequently had clear or grisaille glass, brightening up the interior.
-The shadows and darkness of early Gothic cathedrals, with their small windows and deep, rich colors such as Chartres blue, was replaced by a brightly lit space with a full spectrum of coloured light.
+The shadows and darkness of early Gothic cathedrals, with their small windows and deep, rich colours such as Chartres blue, was replaced by a brightly lit space with a full spectrum of coloured light.

-Intermediate levels of the walls, such as the Triforium, were given windows.
+Intermediate levels of the walls, such as the triforium, were given windows.
 At the high level of the clerestory, rows of lancet windows appeared, often topped with tri-lobed or four-part windows and a type of miniature rose windows, called an oculus.
-This was made possible at Notre-Dame by the construction of taller and longer kind of flying buttress that made a double leap to support the higher sections of the walls.
+This was made possible at Notre-Dame by the construction of a taller and longer kind of flying buttress that made a double leap to support the higher sections of the walls.

 There was also a fundamental change in the tracery, or ornamental designs, within windows.
-Early Gothic windows often used plate-tracery (in which the window openings look as if they have been punched out of a flat stone plate.
+Early Gothic windows often used plate-tracery in which the window openings look as if they have been punched out of a flat stone plate.
 This was replaced by the more delicate bar-tracery in which the stone ribs separating the glass panels are made of narrow carved mouldings, with rounded inner and outer profiles.
 The elaborate designs of the spokes of the rose windows, radiating outward, gave the name to the Rayonnant style.
-Bar-tracery probably made its first appearance in the clerestory windows at Reims Cathedral and quickly spread across Europe.
+Bar-tracery probably made its first appearance in the aisle windows at Reims Cathedral and quickly spread across Europe.